ancheeji/student/_posts/Foundation/B-tools_and_equipment/2025-11-04-sprint-3-blog.md

 ## 🤝 Beginning-to-End Contribution

 - Participated in sprint planning and storyboarding.
-- Helped research microblogging data usage.
+- Helped work on frontend.
-- Wrote explanatory content for the module.
+- Actively interacted with other groups for hints.
-- Contributed to GitHub Issues and integrated with main project.
+- Contributed to GitHub Actions and integrated with main project.
 - Responded to feedback from peers and improved clarity of information.

 ---

 ## 🌙 Night at the Museum (N@tM) Reflection

-- **Presentation Overview:** Showcased Digital Famine’s microblogging and API module.
+- **Presentation Overview:** Showcased Digital Famine’s PII and API module.
 - **Audience Feedback:** Viewers appreciated the educational depth and relevance.
-- **Q&A:** Guests asked about how APIs collect and share data and how individuals can protect their information.
+- **Q&A:** Guests interacted with the MCQ we provided which inform them how individuals can protect their information.
 - **Reflections:** The content was strong, but the presentation could have been more interactive.
-Next time, I’d add quizzes or visuals to improve engagement.
+Next time, I’d add more quizzes or visuals to improve engagement.

----

-## 🎤 Live Review Summary

-In my live review, I summarized our project’s goal to raise awareness about digital privacy.
-I discussed how my group collaborated, iterated through sprints, and refined our content based on feedback.
-I also reflected on the technical and ethical sides of computing, showing how teamwork, research, and problem-solving contributed to our final outcome.

 ---